-The coveted annual award is based on data provided by Nursing Home Compare, a program run by the Centers for Medicare & Medicaid Services (CMS).
-CMS is a federal agency that sets and enforces standards for nursing home facilities.
-Data considered in the methodology used by US News to determine nursing home performance is measured over the course of the year, with facilities required to meet certain performance standards consistently throughout the 12-month period.
+The esteemed award is based on data provided by Nursing Home Compare, a program run by the Centers for Medicare & Medicaid Services (CMS).
+CMS develops and enforces quality and safety standards across the nation’s health care system.
+Data considered in the methodology used by US News to determine nursing home performance is measured over the course of a year, with facilities required to meet certain performance standards consistently throughout the 12-month period.